 How can you get there?

-WHAT TO DO: Brainstorm a list of your ideas of how you can achieve your intention.
-Use a blank sheet of paper or a document or note.
-Digital lists are great because you can take them with you and just add ideas when they come to you.
+Brainstorm a list of your ideas of how you can reach your intention.
+Use a blank sheet of paper, a document or note.
+Digital lists are great because you can take them with you and just add new ideas when they come to you.

-WHAT TO DO: Transform 3 ideas from your brainstorming list into 3 smaller goals.
+Use your list of brainstormed ideas from Step 2 to set 3 smaller goals for yourself.
 Be as quantitative and as specific as possible, avoiding the use of fluffy adjectives.
-If it helps think about SMART Goals, which are specific, measurable, attainable, realistic and timely.
+If it helps, think about setting SMART Goals, which are specific, measurable, attainable, realistic and time-bound.
 Most of all, be hopeful, yet honest and humble in your expectations.
-You’re going to have to accomplish these, so make them achievable.
+You’re going to have to accomplish these, so make your goals achievable.

 What do you need to do when?

-WHAT TO DO: Break down your 3 goals further into timely to-do tasks.
+Break down your 3 goals further into timely to-do tasks.
 Schedule time into your calendar to work on your to-dos.
 It’s best to find a way to incorporate your to-dos into your daily or weekly routine.
 Establish your timeline and set deadlines for yourself.
-The goal of this exercise is to have time scheduled where you’ll see be reminded to do them.
+The goal of this exercise is to have time scheduled where you’ll see and be reminded to do them and create a routine (or habit) of accomplishing them.
 This is your to-do list.